Common juvenile offenses include:

 Under Utah’s Serious Youth Offender Law, minors over 14 years old charged with a serious felony may find their case transferred to adult criminal court.
 Serious felonies include:

-Transfer to adult criminal court subjects the minor to the harsher penalties, including prison time, large fines, probation and a conviction on their record.
+Transfer to adult criminal court subjects the minor to harsher penalties, including prison time, large fines, probation, and a conviction on their record.